Last updated August 2019 | Words and photos by Vietnam Coracle

 View in a LARGER MAP

 Head east of the city on Road QL4B, leading through a pleasant valley, to the turnoff for DT237B, which climbs all the way to the summit of Mau Son.
-The road is narrow and paved, but bumpy, twisting through jungle and pines, high into the clouds.
+The road twists through jungle and pines high into the clouds, but is currently (2021) undergoing major renovations, so expect delays, dust and mud.
 At the top, a collection of restored and faux French colonial villas are all that’s left of an unlikely former hill station.
 It’s a bizarre and romantic sight.
 Several of the buildings offer accommodation, food, and drink, including the famous local liquor (ruọu), made special, supposedly, by the purity of the mountain spring water.
 If the weather is clear, the views are mind-blowing.
 But, Mau Son is almost permanently wrapped in cloud and mist, giving it an eerie, haunted, ethereal character.
 Either way, it’s well worth the journey.
 Just don’t come on a weekend or public holiday, when the crowds are insane; during the week, there’s hardly anyone here.
 The government intend to turn Mau Son into a tourist attraction on the grand, kitsch scale of Ba Na Hills, near Danang.
 So if that’s not your thing (it isn’t mine), visit now.
-From just below the summit it’s possible to loop back to Lang Son via a small mountain road (the red line), heading north to Hai Yen, then connecting with Road DT235.
-However, parts of this route were still unpaved at the time of research (August 2019).
-If you don’t feel up to it, retrace your route back to Lang Son: the distance isn’t far and the road is so scenic it’s worth riding again anyway.
+From just below the summit it’s possible to loop back to Lang Son via a small paved mountain road heading north to Hai Yen, then connecting with Road DT235.

 However, before bedding down for the night in a homestay, ride the bucolic loop around Bac Son Valley, by combining roads QL1B with DT241 (note that the latter suffers from potholes).
 This 60km scenic ride wiggles between limestone pinnacles that break up oceans of rice paddy, bisected by a wide river.
 If you get hungry, look out for roadside vendors near Nga Hai selling tasty sides of crispy roast pork.
 Finally, save some energy for the steep climb through thick jungle to the Bac Son View Point, atop a limestone crag behind the town, for stunning views of the entire valley.
 After a night in a homestay, retrace your route back along the valley on QL1B to Lang Son to complete the double loop.
 However, it’s worth stopping in the intriguing border town of Dong Dang on the way for an hour, to soak up the strange atmosphere.
 Dong Dang train station is a fascinating building with an exhibition of Kim Jong-un’s visit in early 2019; Dong Dang Market has lots of Chinese goods; Dong Dang temple is a colourful, multi-storey pagoda; and the Friendship Border Gate is a busy trading post, choked with container trucks.